vrjpt10/CS-GY-6083-Principles-of-Database-Systems-Project/README.md

 #### About the project

-In this project, we created a web based user interface and a relational database management system for Safe Fly Management Excellence.
+In this project, we created a locally hosted web based user interface and a relational database management system for Safe Fly Management Excellence.
 For more details please review the ProjectReport.pdf